darkrenaissance/darkfi/doc/src/architecture/blockchain.md

 ## Overview

-DarkFi's current blockchain is based on Streamlet, a very simple consensus system based on voting between the participating parties.
-The blockchain is currently in the devnet phase and has no concept of a consensus token.

-Darkfi is actively working to upgrade its consensus to Ouroboros Crypsinous, a privacy focused proof-of-stake algorithm.
-To accommodate this transition it has designed its data structures to be easy to upgrade.
+Darkfi is based off Ouroboros Crypsinous, a privacy focused proof-of-stake algorithm.
 Below is a specification of how DarkFi's current blockchain achieves consensus.

 ## Blockchain